poeppenz/IS7024FinalProject/README.md

 - [ ] Develop frontend components to display events and parking options.
 - [ ] Test the application for usability and performance.
 - [ ] Deploy the application to a Azure.
+## Examples: 1.
+Event and parking search data are available and accessible.
+# Assumptions
+Events names and locations are stated clearly
+Closest parking, spot spaces well stated.

+Provide: Location
+ Seat: Available
+When I search for “Seat Greek”
+Then I should receive at least one result with these attributes:
+Location: Paycor Stadium Cincinnati
+Availability: Section 114, Row 1
+Parking Spot: CRG west garage  spot A34 | Lot B - C14 | Lot A - B27

 ## Data Sources